firas1awadallah/firas1awadallah.github.io/data structures & algorithms.md

 4. Maintainability: Well-designed data structures and algorithms make it easier to maintain and update code

+## Bid O
+Big O  is a way of expressing the complexity of an algorithm or function, in terms of the input size.
+It describes the upper bound of the growth rate of a function, as the input size approaches infinity

 ## Type of data structures

 1. Arrays